Aurora-RGB/Docs/content/devices/steelseries.md

 ![Color Special Event in Aurora applet](/img/docs/sse-special-event.png)

+# Known Issues

+Mice with more that 2 zones (Rival 600, Rival 650), do not have extra LEDs working - the only zones that can be controlled are mouse wheel and SteelSeries logo.

 # Supported Devices

 Most devices supported by SteelSeries Engine.
 Notable exceptions are zone based keyboards like Apex M350 or Apex 3.